albertodall/nhibernate-lob/README.markdown

   - "default" - which will currently resolve to 32.
   - "max" - which will resolve to Int32.Max

-The reason your normally wish to provide this value is when testing, where you may be using SchemaExport to create a test database - in these cases an IExternalBlobConnection implementation will not be available to the custom type, and so it will make the most conservative guess and use a BinaryBlob, where as you may wish to specify an exact length matching the payload size you expect for your chose External Provider.
+The reason your normally wish to provide this value is when testing, where you may be using SchemaExport to create a test database - in these cases an IExternalBlobConnection implementation will not be available to the custom type, and so it will make the most conservative guess and use a BinaryBlob, where as you may wish to specify an exact length matching the payload size you expect for your chosen External Provider.

 Underlying DriverConnectionProvider
 -----------------------------------